beechfuzz/e2guardian-docker/README.md

  ###  SSL MITM
 SSL MITM is enabled by default in this container.
 If you want to disable it, then you have two options:

- .
-List item

-you can pass the `SSLMITM=off` argument
+ 1. You can build the image with the Dockerfile ou can pass the `SSLMITM=off` argument

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4MTU3Mjc3LDEyMzUxNTk1NTYsLTU2OD
-Y4MDMwOCw3MjQ1NTY4MTMsNzE4MDU3ODYwXX0=
+eyJoaXN0b3J5IjpbLTE1MDAzNjczOTAsMTIzNTE1OTU1NiwtNT
+Y4NjgwMzA4LDcyNDU1NjgxMyw3MTgwNTc4NjBdfQ==
 -->